-The salary of a Biglaw associate starts at $180,000.
+The salary of a Biglaw associate starts at $225,000 according to the latest Biglaw salary scale and the average lawyer salary is $148,030.
 For the average law student with 1-2 years of post-college work experience, this is a staggering amount of money.
 It’s probably four or five times as much as they’ve made in any previous job.

 It’s tempting to grow into the salary all at once.
 You’ve been working hard and delaying a lot of gratification to get to this point.
 You might think it’s time to live it up a little.
 The problem is humans are remarkably adaptive to their environment.

 Pop Quiz: What’s your preference between winning the lottery and becoming paraplegic?